nielsvth/PIconnect/README.rst

         starttime="*-20d", endtime="*-10d", nr_of_intervals=10
     )

-    # Return specified summary measure(s) for Tag within defined timeframe
+    # Return specified summary measure(s) for tags in TagList, within defined timeframe
     summary_values = taglist.summary(
         starttime="*-20d", endtime="*-10d", summary_types=2 | 4 | 8
     )

-    # Return one or more summary values for each interval for a Tag, within a
+    # Return one or more summary values for each interval for tags in TagList, within a
     # specified timeframe
     summaries_values = taglist.summaries(
         starttime="*-20d", endtime="*-10d", interval="1d", summary_types=2 | 4 | 8
     )

-    # Return one or more summary values for each interval for a Tag, within a
+    # Return one or more summary values for each interval for tags in TagList, within a
     # specified timeframe, for values that meet the specified filter condition
     filtered_summaries_values = taglist.filtered_summaries(
         starttime="*-20d",